 Dave van Loondl@kl.nl

-As an urban innovation advisor Dave is working on a fair, resilient and sustainable city.
+As an advisor government in transition Dave is working on a fair, resilient and sustainable city.
 He conducts (action) research, he develops interventions and designs learning programmes.
 Important themes in this regard are the transition towards sustainable cities, strengthening the local democracy and challenging social inequality.

 Dave believes that to challenge the urban problems of today we need new ways of collaboration between government, citizens and organisations, and a more democratic and equitable role of the government.
 His goal is to accomplish that all people are treated equally and can participate in society.
 Therefore, in developing new methods and effective policy we need to focus on the experiences and living environment of the target group instead of the governmental system (rules, procedures).